 (2) Receive frog fame!

-As past years' contests have proven that amazing poetry comes from people of all ages, there will be no special categories.
+Past years' contests have proven that amazing poetry comes from people of all ages.
+Nonetheless we will have three age categories:

 (1) Submitted poetry must be your original creation!